Quantum phase diagrams of Dicke-Ising models by a wormhole algorithm

-The developed wormhole algorithm is expected to give valuable insights well beyond the studied DIM on the bipartite chain and square lattice.
-Indeed, the algorithm can be easily generalized to a continuum of modes \cite{Weber2022b} or adapted to locally different light-matter couplings in the DIM.
+Our algorithm is expected to give valuable insights well beyond the studied DIM on the bipartite chain and square lattice.
+It can easily be generalized to a continuum of modes \cite{Weber2022b} or adapted to locally different light-matter couplings in the DIM.
 This will allow to investigate the effects of bosonic modes with finite momenta beyond the long wavelength approximation or the effects of disorder.
 Further, our algorithm is sign-problem free for DIMs with geometrically frustrated Ising interactions.
 This paves the way to explore frustrated light-matter systems which we expect to stabilize novel light-matter phenomena in the quantum domain \cite{Schuler2020}.